NativeScript/docs-v7/docs/core-concepts/events.md

 ### Adding an Event Listener Using MVVM Pattern

-Often in NativeScript the MVVM pattern is used with a separate view model that provides the binding context for your views.
+Often in NativeScript, the MVVM pattern is used with a separate view model that provides the binding context for your views.
 In such cases, the event handles must be provided via the binding context syntax.

 _JavaScript example_
 ```JavaScript